Azure/vagrant-azure/README.md

 		azure.mgmt_endpoint = 'https://management.core.windows.net'
 		azure.subscription_id = 'YOUR AZURE SUBSCRIPTION ID'
-		azure.vm_image = 'NAME OF THE IMAGE TO USE' azure.vm_name = 'PROVIDE A NAME FOR YOUR VIRTUAL MACHINE' # max 15 characters. contains letters, number and hyphens. can start with letters and can end with letters and numbers
+		azure.vm_image = 'NAME OF THE IMAGE TO USE' azure.vm_name = 'PROVIDE A NAME FOR YOUR VIRTUAL MACHINE' # max 15 characters. contains letters, number and hyphens.
+Can start with letters and can end with letters and numbers.
+May NOT contain underscores "_"

 		# vm_password is optional when specifying the private_key_file with Linux VMs
 		# When building a Windows VM and using WinRM this setting is used to authenticate via WinRM (PowerShell Remoting)